It’s here — the best deals of Prime Day 2021

 Levi’s jeans: 40% off

 People are getting back to normal and that means wearing normal pants again.
 Levi’s has seen sales increase as the country opens back up.
-This year on Prime Day, Amazon is featuring deals on Levi’s products in both men and women styles.
+This year on Prime Day, Amazon is featuring deals on Levi’s products in both men’s and women’s styles.

 Echo 4th gen: $40 off